syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

      (`isearchp-toggle-auto-save-filter-predicate') toggles option
      `isearchp-auto-save-filter-predicate-flag', which provides
      automatic filter-predicate saving (so no need to use `C-z s').

-   - `C-z n' (`isearchp-defun-filter-predicate') names the current suite of filter predicates, creating a named predicate that does the same thing.
-(You can use that name with `C-z -' to remove that predicate.)
-With a prefix arg it can also set or save (i.e., do what `C-z !' or `C-z s' does).

    - `C-z ?' (`isearchp-show-filters') echoes the current suite of filter predicates (advice and original, unadvised predicate).